pvasek/kudu-wiki/Reporting-WebJobs-issues.md

 ## tl;dr

-When reporting a WebJobs issue, there are a few key things that need to be specified:
+When reporting a [WebJobs issue](https://github.com/projectkudu/kudu/issues), there are a few key things that need to be specified:

 1. Is your WebJobs continuous or triggered (triggered includes both manual and scheduled)
 1. How are you deploying it? e.g. zip upload, VS deployment, git deployment, FTP, ...
 1. What is it written in? e.g. .NET, Node, PHP, batch file, etc...
 1. If .NET, are you using the WebJobs SDK?
+If you know the problem is a WebJobs SDK issue, report it in the [WebJobs SDK repo](https://github.com/Azure/azure-webjobs-sdk/issues).

 More details below...